KosinskiLab/mosaic/docs/tutorial/installation.rst

 If you intend to use Mosaic for dynamically triangulated surface (DTS) simulations, please install these additional tools

 **FreeDTS**: Can be installed by following the instructions at https://github.com/weria-pezeshkian/FreeDTS.
-Alternatively, use our Python wrapper:
+Alternatively, use our Python wrapper

 .. code-block:: bash

    pip install pyfreedts
+   dts -h                # smoke test

-**Trimem**: Install from the repository at https://github.com/bio-phys/trimem:
+**Trimem**: Install from the repository at https://github.com/bio-phys/trimem

 .. code-block:: bash